Protect Your Kidney Health

 Regular Kidney Health Checkups

-If you have diabetes, high blood pressure, or a family history of kidney disease, you need regular kidney operation tests.
-These include urinalysis, blood tests, and imaging to Protect your kidneys.
+If you have diabetes, high blood pressure, or a family history of kidney disease, you need regular kidney function tests.
+These include urinalysis, blood tests, and imaging to protect your kidneys.

 How to Check Your Kidney Health at Home